EPPO Alert List – Xylosandrus crassiusculus (Coleoptera: Scolytidae)

 South America: Argentina, Brazil (Amapá, Pernambuco, Rio de Janeiro, São Paulo), French Guiana, Uruguay.

-Oceania: New Caledonia, Palau, Papua New Guinea, Samoa.
+Oceania: Australia (Queensland), New Caledonia, New Zealand, Palau, Papua New Guinea, Samoa.

 Damage caused by X. crassiusculus